tdelev/tdelev.github.io/_posts/2018-09-13-minesweeper-in-react-and-typescript.md

   Implementing Minesweeper clone in TypeScript and React
 ---

-One of the games that I occasionally play to relax is Minesweeper.
+One of the games that I occasionally play to relax is [Minesweeper](https://en.wikipedia.org/wiki/Minesweeper_(video_game)).
-Minesweeper is a game ...

-Since I wanted to learn React and I'm already familiar with other JavaScript front-end technologies such as Angular, implementing this game was an interesting challenge.
+Since I wanted to learn [React](https://reactjs.org/) and I'm already familiar with other JavaScript front-end technologies such as [Angular](https://angular.io), implementing this game was an interesting challenge.

 In this post I will try to explain how I did it and maybe learn you how to implement your clone of this or maybe some other game.

+If you just want to browse the final solution follow the [GitHub repo link](https://github.com/tdelev/minesweeper-react) or if you just want to [play it click here](todo).

 ## Before we start